LowOnCode/lowoncode/docs/component.md

 ```

 # Connections
-The inputs and outputs define what data flows in or out the component.
+The `inputs` and `outputs` define the data flows in and out the component.
 See below an example:
 ```js
 [
    inputs: [